Chart Color Schemes

 Infrastructure

-The performance of a region is significantly impacted by changes in its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 12 such projects that are expected to influence the area.
-Notable among these are Logan Hospital Expansion, Crestmead Logistics Estate, Avenue Heights Estate, and Logan Motorway Upgrade (Gateway Motorway to Murtha Road).
-The following list outlines those projects likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 12 projects likely impacting the area.
+Notable projects include Crestmead Logistics Estate, Logan Hospital Expansion, Avenue Heights Estate, and Logan Motorway Upgrade (Gateway Motorway to Murtha Road).
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.